 Development is a central theme in servant leadership since you develop yourself in order to help others to do the same.
 And together bring the greater whole forward.
 This requires a willingness to undergo a transformation needed to shift focus from ‘I’ to ‘we’.
 Part of this transformation is the subordination of your ego, and personal interests related, to the interest of the whole.

-The willingness of others to share thoughts and viewpoints and connect to collective goals will increase as a result; leading to a setting in which individual talents automatically come to their fruition, thanks to everyone’s motivated and appreciated effort.
-In line with the self-reinforcing systemic laws of servitude and leadership, the collective will grow as a whole and grow in strength.
+The willingness of others to share thoughts and viewpoints and connect to collective goals will increase as a result; leading to a setting in which individual talents automatically come to their fruition.
+Thanks to everyone’s motivated and appreciated effort the collaborating entity is becoming more than the sum of its parts.
+In line with the self-reinforcing system laws, the collective as a whole is thereby developed and strengthened.

 Development oriented disposition